stochastic-sisyphus/Portfolio/github-repo-analyzer/readme.md

 1. Fork this repository to your Replit account
 2. Set up the `GITHUB_TOKEN` secret in your Replit project
 3. Click the "Run" button in Replit

+## Recent Updates

+- Updated the caching mechanism to improve performance
+- Enhanced the text summarization algorithm for better accuracy
+- Improved the visualization of cumulative stars over time

+## Additional Information

+- The application now includes a caching mechanism to reduce the number of API calls and improve performance.
+- The text summarization algorithm has been enhanced to provide more accurate summaries of repository README files.
+- The visualization of cumulative stars over time has been improved for better clarity and understanding.